 Cancellation and Medical Insurance is highly recommended as it can safeguard against the expenses associated with in-country medical emergencies, lost or delayed baggage and emergency cancelation or interruption of your trip.
 Please ensure your policy will provide you with upfront medical coverage so that you are not responsible for a hefty doctor’s bill while away.
 Insurance can be purchased through us.

 Some vaccines require more than one dose or a major length of time to be effective.
 For that reason, it is recommended to see your doctor or health provider at least 6 to 8 weeks before your trip.
 Please bring vaccination certificates with you in your carry-on luggage as you may need to present them on arrival.

-Currently Required Vaccinations:
+Currently Recommended Vaccinations:

 You may also want to ask your travel health professional about tetanus, diphtheria, hepatitis A & B, malaria, rabies and typhoid, depending on the areas you will be visiting.

 Altitude sickness is a risk at high levels such as Cusco (11,200 ft/3,414 metres).
 Give yourself time to acclimatise before setting off into the mountains.
 Walk slowly and drink plenty of water.